 Conservation management is seen as the core business process.
 This high-level view shows the key steps in managing conservation projects - based on the five steps of the Open Standards.
-These steps interact with the other business processes that support conservation work - people management, financial management and fundraising.
+These steps interact with the other key business processes that support conservation work - people management, financial management and fundraising.
 These processes perform a wide range of functions, however for simplicity reasons only the key conservation-support functions are depicted here.
-Also for simplicity reasons, the model is stated in terms of a project, which is the base level work of most conservation organisations; similar concepts can be applied at higher levels of abstraction, such as programs and portfolios.
+Also for simplicity reasons, the model is stated in terms of a project, which is the base level work of most conservation organisations; similar concepts can be applied at higher levels of abstraction, such as programs and portfolios of projects.

-The information flows within and between these business processes are described below, in the context of the above diagram.
-In summary, the analysis shows that the flow of information between processes is as critical as the flow within processes if all processes are to run smoothly.
-In addition, overall organisational effectiveness depends on information passing back along the feedback loops (thicker lines); all feedback loops start with the analysis of project progress against the expected results1.
+The information flows within and between these business processes are described below.
+In summary, the analysis shows that, for all processes to run smoothly, the flow of information between processes is as critical as the flow within processes.
+In addition, overall organisational effectiveness depends on information passing back along the feedback loops (the thicker lines); all feedback loops start with the analysis of project progress against the expected results1.